trevor229/SondePredict/README.md

 ```
 ---
 ## 6. (Recommended) Running once to test/startup
-Running the `sonde_predict.sh` script once even after enabling/starting the systemd service is reccomended to ensure your configuration is correct and to also give the web application a valid `sonde_predictions.json` file to load (The map will not display itself without one!)
+Running the `sonde_predict.sh` script once even after enabling/starting the systemd service is recommended to ensure your configuration is correct and to also give the web application a valid `sonde_predictions.json` file to load (The map will not display itself without one!)

 Just go to your `SondePredict/apps` directory, and run it